taemini/class-hydrator/README.md

 # class-hydrator

-When you stringify an instance of a typescript class, it loses its **class type** and it's impossible to use methods of it.
+When you stringify an instance of a typescript class, it loses its **class type** and it's impossible to use methods of the class.
 And you can't even stringify it if the instance had **circular structures.**

-Introduce class-hydrator. `dehydrate` the instance and stringify it.
+Let me introduce class-hydrator. `dehydrate` the instance and stringify it.
 And send it with ajax, websocket, webrtc to remote machine.
 Then, `hydrate` (restore) it and use it as if it was created in remote machine.

 This is my first open-source project for my private project.
 I hope it also helpful for your projects.